enricobottazzi/ZKverse/README.md

 2. Create and compile the circuit
 3. Generate the witness
 4. Generate the proof
+5. Verify the proof
+6. Verify the proof via a smart contract

 ## 1. Circom and dependecies setup